Student Transportation Allocation Reporting System (STARS)

 A Microsoft Excel workbook providing a STARS funding simulator is available for download here.
 The workbook has several worksheets, the first of which provides general instructions.

 Please note: the simulator is intended to be used to get a general estimate of funding impacts, not an exact predictor of allocation levels.
 The simulator does not take into account the alternate funding systems for non-high, low ridership, transportation coops or ESDs providing special transportation service that will be in effect for the 2014-15 school year.
-The coefficients for the 2013-14 school year will not be available until February 2014.
+The coefficients for the 2014-15 school year will not be available until February 2015 and a new simulator will be available about that time.

 + STARS Efficiency Ratings

-Each school district’s transportation operations are calculated using a statistical process (Data Envelopment Analysis) that uses data returned from STARS and other available data that describe the district characteristics.
-View summary sheet of the ratings.
+Annually, the efficiency of each school district’s transportation operations are rated using a statistical process (Data Envelopment Analysis) that uses data returned from STARS and other available data that describe the district characteristics.
+A summary sheet of the ratings is available here.
+The workbook contains two sheets showing the current year ratings and last year’s ratings.
+The current year ratings are developed based on data from school district financial and student transportation reports from the 2012–13 school year.

 A description of the Efficiency Detail Report.